aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-subscription/docs/README.md

 #### SubscriptionRoleArn

-The ARN of the IAM role that has the permission to write to the Amazon Kinesis Data Firehose delivery stream and has Amazon SNS listed as a trusted entity.
+The ARN of the IAM role that has the following:
+    * Permission to write to the Amazon Kinesis Data Firehose delivery stream
+    * Amazon SNS listed as a trusted entity.
+Specifying a valid ARN for this attribute is required for Amazon Kinesis Data Firehose delivery stream subscriptions.
+For more information, see [Fanout to Amazon Kinesis Data Firehose delivery streams](https://alpha-docs-aws.amazon.com/sns/latest/dg/sns-kinesis-subscriber.html) in the _Amazon SNS Developer Guide_.

 _Required_: No